Tatiana Maslany: Personal life

 In 2022, Maslany married actor Brendan Hines.
 She has resided in Los Angeles since 2017.

+Politics

-In June 2024, Maslany criticized the Saskatchewan government's school pronoun law at an event celebrating her induction into Canada's Walk of Fame, donating $10,000 to a Regina transitional home for LGBTQ youth.
-At the same event, Maslany denounced the Gaza genocide and called for a ceasefire to the conflict.
+At a 2024 event celebrating her induction into Canada's Walk of Fame, Maslany criticized the Saskatchewan government's law requiring parental consent to use students' preferred names and pronouns, and donated $10,000 to a Regina transitional home for LGBTQ youth.
+At the same event, Maslany denounced the Gaza genocide and called for a ceasefire.